etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-benchmarks.md

 | 256               | 64                | all servers        | 1507 (+44%) | 59.5 (-43%) |
 | 256               | 256               | all servers        | 4231 (+15%) | 82.6 (-25%) |

-### performance changes explanation
+## Performance Changes Explanation

-- read QPS in most scenarios is decreased by 3~7%.
-The reason is that etcd records store metrics for each store operation.
-The metrics is important for monitoring and debugging, so this is acceptable.
+- Because etcd now records metrics for each API call, read QPS performance is decreased by approximately 3-7% in most scenarios.
+This minimal performance impact was judged a reasonable investment for the breadth of monitoring and debugging information returned.

-- write QPS to leader is increased up to 14%.
+- Write QPS to leader is increased up to 14%.
 This is because we decouple raft main loop and entry apply loop, which avoids them blocking each other.

-- write QPS to all servers is increased by 15~62% because follower could receive latest commit index earlier and commit proposals faster.
+- Write QPS to all servers is increased by 15~62% because follower could receive latest commit index earlier and commit proposals faster.